 5. THEY BAG DRINKS

 When you order a drink, you will receive it in a bag.
-I am sure you are just as confused as I was.
-Seriously.
 All drinks get handed to you in little drink sized bags.
 At first, it just seemed extremely wasteful to me.
 It was also super annoying because this was just more garbage I had to carry around.

 It wasn't until I needed both of my hands to take pictures that I hooked my drink, in bag, to the carabiner clip on my backpack that I realized - this is awesome!